Speiger/Primitive-Collections/README.md

 # Guide

-Project is currently not buildable due to certain design flaws that are being redone,
-but the SourceCode can be already generated via: /gradlew.bat generateSource
+The SourceCode can be already generated via:
-which will generate all the files and they shouldn't generate any errors.
+/gradlew.bat generateSource
+to build the jar
+/gradlew.bat build
+do not combine the commands because they can not be executed at the same time.

 Current Problem:
 EnumMaps use sun.misc package.
-Some methods are ambiguous and need to be adjusted.
 Some overhauls or missing implementations have to be added.
 (A couple passes)
 But technically Lists/Sets/PriorityQueues are fully usable, Maps are untested and just recently added.